Daily Spurgeon

 August 12

-They say when you see the rainbow, the storm has passed.
-And it's certain: when Christ comes, our troubles flee; when we behold Jesus, our sins vanish, and our doubts and fears subside.
-When Jesus walks across the waters of the sea, how profound the calm!
+No matter the rain or looming clouds, when He shines, a rainbow appears.
+They say when we see a rainbow, the storm has passed.
+Surely, when Christ comes, our troubles dissolve; sins disappear, doubts and fears fade.
+When Jesus walks the stormy sea, peace follows.

 Closing Prayer